Azure-Samples/rag-as-a-service-with-vision/docs/vision-rag-architecture.md

 The above diagram is adapted from the [Azure documentation on on retrieval-augmented generation (RAG)](https://learn.microsoft.com/en-us/azure/search/retrieval-augmented-generation-overview).

+For more information on the simple test harness provided in this repo and potential evaluation methods, see [this document](./evaluation.md).

 ### API Endpoints

 #### Upload documents (POST /upload)